Best FC 26 Settings for Camera, Gameplay and Controller

 Classic

 The old-school FIFA angle.
-It works fine but feels flat compared to Tele Broadcast.
+It works fine, but feels flat compared to Tele Broadcast.
 You lose vertical awareness, making it harder to exploit space.

 Extra Settings (Far Side Focus, Ball Tracking Speed, Penalty Area Zoom)